Victor Caratini Player Props: Brewers vs. Cubs

 - The Cubs had the 20th-ranked team ERA across all league pitching staffs (4.01).

-- Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in the league).
+- Cubs pitchers combined to give up 207 total home runs at a clip of 1.3 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.